-Micronutrients which perform essential roles within the body such as Calcium for healthy bones.
+Micronutrients perform essential roles within the body, such as Calcium for healthy bones.

 WHAT IS AN ESSENTIAL NUTRIENT AND WHAT IS A NONESSENTIAL NUTRIENT?

-Nonessential nutrients can be made by the body or obtained through other sources other than food or drink.
-Two examples of nonessential nutrients would be cholesterol that is produced by the liver or vitamin D that is produced by sunlight.
+Nonessential nutrients can be made by the body or obtained through sources other than food or drink.
+Two examples of nonessential nutrients would be cholesterol that is produced by the liver, or vitamin D that is produced by sunlight.

 Have you ever noticed how you become less energetic and your mood becomes blacker during the winter months?

-Well those are two of the side effects experienced as a result of a vitamin D deficiency.
-There are others which are more serious but we will get into them later.
+Well, those are two of the side effects experienced as a result of a vitamin D deficiency.
+Others are more serious, but we will get into them later.

-However, you now you know the reason you are generally happier in summer as opposed to winter.
+However, you now know the reason why you are generally happier in summer as opposed to winter.

-So Maybe it’s not all your partners fault after all!
+So maybe it’s not your partner’s fault after all!!!

 WHAT IS A MACRONUTRIENT AND WHAT IS A MICRONUTRIENT?